-In 1995 a group of Rochester educators and other concerned individuals came together because of their concern about youth who were drinking, smoking and using other drugs.
-They formed the Rochester Coalition Against Drug Abuse and Violence.
-Even before the group incorporated, they had an impact on the community with a presentation on March 26, 1996, by H. Clay on how to help children and youth live up to their values when confronted with undesirable alternatives.
+In 1995 a group of Rochester educators and other concerned individuals came together around shared concern about young people in the community drinking, smoking and using other drugs.
+These individuals formed the Rochester Coalition Against Drug Abuse and Violence.
+In 1996, H. Clay would make the Coalition’s first community presentation on how to help children and youth live up to their values when confronted with undesirable alternatives.

-A valuable program that started before the grant and continues on is Youth Dialogue Day, which brings youth and community leaders together to discuss issues of mutual concern.
+We also conduct events such as Youth Dialogue Day, a program that existed before our grant and continues now.
+This program brings youth and community leaders together to discuss issues of mutual concern.
 This occurs yearly, usually in the fall.
 RAHCC also continues to supply information and support to parents as they guide their youth.

 Other funding is through ACHC to support the continuation of our community programs.